galaxyproject/planemo/docs/_writing_dependencies_docker.rst

     Testing complete.
 HTML report is in "/home/planemo/workspace/planemo/tool_test_output.html".
     All 1 test(s) executed passed.
     bwa_and_samtools[0]: passed

+.. warning:: The newer version 2 mulled hasing used by Planemo in the examples will only be
+    available in Galaxy's development branch until 17.09 is released in September or October of 2017.
+    This is why the above example uses the ``--galaxy_branch dev`` flag to fetch that branch of Galaxy on the fly.

 In particular take note of the line::